17 April 2k9

 a gaggle of tourists—who sort of fucking

-deserve it, with their disdainful, upside-down smiles,
+deserve it.
+With their disdainful,

 clearly thinking that this was not part

-I roll, obstacle-like, in front of these
+I roll, an iceberg obstacle, in front of these

 delicate daytrippers of the Last Frontier.